Poker tournament strategy that you should learn!

 Knowing the difference between these two games of poker is vital.
 In fact, if you do not understand how each type is different, you are likely to struggle with both.
 Since we are discussing poker tournament strategy, I will concentrate mostly on that, just barely touching cash games.

-- An amount of chips you have in your stack
+- The amount of chips you have in your stack

 - How your stack looks compared to other players